 The portable storage business is where the self storage business was 20 years ago and has significant growth potential.
 This belief is supported by Canada's largest pension plan purchasing the world's largest portable storage business in one of their long-term funds in February 2015 for over \$1 billion.
-While margins in the portable storage business are not as high as they are in the self storage business, they are still very attractive.
-With a larger geographic and operating footprint achieved through our growth strategy, we believe the margins will continue to improve.
+While margins in the portable storage business are not as high as they are in the self storage business, they are still attractive.
+With the larger geographic and operating footprint achieved through our growth strategy, we believe margins will continue to improve.